FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `innerRadius` *number or function* the inner radius of the slice.
 When this prop is given as a function it will be called with `datum` and `active`.
   - `padAngle` *number or function* the angular padding to add to the slice.
 When this prop is given as a function it will be called with `datum` and `active`.
   - `pathComponent` *element* the rendered path element  *default* `<Path/>`
   - `pathFunction` *function* a function that calculates the path of a given slice.
+When given, this prop will be called with the `slice` object
    - `radius` *number or function* the outer radius of the slice.
 When this prop is given as a function it will be called with `datum` and `active`.
   - `role` *string* the aria role to assign to the element
   - `shapeRendering` *string* the shape rendering attribute to apply to the rendered path